-- Blue Cheese Potato Salad with Bacon – Another great potato salad recipe, this one
+- Blue Cheese Potato Salad with Bacon - Another great potato salad recipe.

-My all-time favorite use for boiled potatoes is to make smashed potatoes.
-Once the potatoes have boiled, place them on a baking sheet and “smash” them to flatten, less than an inch thick.
+- Smashed potatoes - (My favorite way to prepare red potatoes) Once the potatoes have boiled, place them on a baking sheet and "smash" them to flatten, less than an inch thick.
 These are then painted with oil, salt, and seasonings and baked in a 450 degree oven for 30 minutes, or until crispy.
 Insanely delicious!

 Boiled Red Potatoes

 - 2 pounds red potatoes